silevis/reactgrid/README.md

 ### Handling changes

-Currenctly example from previous is read-only.
+Currently example from previous is read-only.
 To be able to change any value inside the grid you have to implement your own handler.

 Lets start with updating imports: